-Grouped projects are those implemented under one or more methodologies (but not using parts or calculation or monitoring methods from several methodologies for the same programme or project activity) from the same sector, focused on GHG removals or GHG emission reductions in a specific area or facility and period, which are structured to allow for the addition of one or more instances of the mitigation activity or its scaling up after the initial validation.
-The grouping and eligibility criteria must be explicitly defined in advance in the PDD to allow for the addition of new participants and implementation instances that are not known at the time project implementation begins.
-The implementation of a grouped project allows not having to perform a separate registration, validation, and verification process for each new implementation instance, facilitating the future expansion of the project and the reduction of its transaction costs.
+Grouped projects are those implemented under one or more methodologies (but not using parts or calculation or monitoring methods from several methodologies for the same programme or project activity) from the same sector, focused on GHG removals or GHG emission reductions in a specific area or facility and period, structured to allow for the addition of one or more instances of the mitigation activity or its scaling up after the initial validation.
+The grouping and eligibility criteria must be explicitly defined in advance in the PDD to allow for the addition of new participants and implementation instances not known at the time of project implementation.
+The implementation of a grouped project does not require a separate registration, validation, and verification process for each new implementation instance, facilitating the future expansion of the project with reduced transaction costs.